DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-05-31-access-to-multiple-organisations.md

 ---
 title: Highlighting the multiple organisations feature
-description: Call out how to get access to more organisations.
+description: Call out how to get access to more organisations
 date: 2019-05-31
 ---